 Signed in as:

 The Danbury Museum Main Street campus is home to four historic buildings: the John & Mary Rider House (1785), the John Dodd Hat Shop (1790), the Little Red Schoolhouse, and the Marian Anderson Studio.
-These buildings are available for FREE guided tours this summer!
-The tour lasts roughly 1 hour, please note that these buildings are NOT air conditioned.
+The tour lasts roughly 1 hour, is available on Friday and Saturday only at 12:30 and, from July 1 through September 3, these tours are FREE thanks to a generous Summer @ the Museums grant from CT Humanities and Connecticut Office of the Arts.
+All tours MUST be booked in advance, there are no walk-in tours.

 There is no photography or videography allowed on the sites operated by the Danbury Museum.